What is a University Technical College?

 Fact: This is not the case.

-As with any state secondary school, UTC Sheffield City Centre is inspected by Ofsted is graded ‘good’.
+As with any state secondary school, UTC Sheffield Olympic Legacy Parks is inspected by Ofsted and is graded ‘good’.

 Message from gov.uk website: